turingH/aera-v3-audit/cheat_list.md

 109. () Factories deploy vaults via delegatecall to a deploy delegate.
 CREATE2 uses the factory's address, so calling the delegate directly produces a different address.
 110. () `MultiDepositorVault` constructor queries `IMultiDepositorVaultFactory` functions from `msg.sender`; deployments fail unless called via the factory.
 111. () `SingleDepositorVault` deploys successfully when called directly but uses CREATE2 with the delegate's address, so it cannot occupy the factory's deterministic vault address.

+### Vault Price Initialization
+112. () `PriceAndFeeCalculator` stores each vault's `unitPrice`.
+Conversion helpers like `convertTokenToUnitsIfActive` rely exclusively on this stored value and never read the vault's token balance.
+See `PriceAndFeeCalculator.sol` lines 270-289.
+113. () The owner initializes `unitPrice` once via `setInitialPrice`.
+Calls revert if `unitPrice == 0`, preventing deposits before initialization.
+See `PriceAndFeeCalculator.sol` lines 94-118.
+114. () Provisioner conversions call `convertTokenToUnitsIfActive`, so pre-transferring tokens to the vault cannot influence share pricing.
+See `Provisioner.sol` lines 932-941.